t-sin/secdm/README.md

 ## License

-This program *secd.py* is licensed under the GNU General Public License Version 3.
+This program *secdm* is licensed under the GNU General Public License Version 3.
 See [COPYING](COPYING) for details.